-Join Brian Bradley for an in-depth discussion in this video Using the Chapter 6 Exercise Files, part of Using Vray RT in Production Rendering.
+Join Brian Bradley for an in-depth discussion in this video Using the Chapter 6 Exercise Files, part of V-Ray RT: Production Rendering.

 - [Voiceover] Due to the nature of production based…rendering and compositing projects,…the size of the exercise files downloads for this course…are quite considerable.…I say downloads as there are in fact…a number of ZIP archives that make up…this exercise file set.…Of course by this point in the course,…assuming you are a premium member of lynda.com,…you will already have made use…of the first of those which was simply named Exercise Files.…This was a ZIP archive that contains all of the…3DS Max and After Effects scene files needed for the course.…

 Now that you have reached the compositing portion…of the exercises however, you're going to need to…either render out your own source footage…which would require quite a considerable investment…in terms of machine time, or you could…download the five spanned archives or ZIP files…that already include all of the footage created…in the previous chapter.…Once downloaded, I would highly recommend…using a ZIP application such as WinRAR…to recombine them as I know that this works flawlessly.…

 - Setting up a V-Ray RT project in 3ds Max